 - Hold your filter up to a light source.
-Replace your filter with a new one if light is not shining through the paper element.
+Replace your filter with a new one if light is not shining through the paper element, it is damaged or covered in oil.
 If it is, go ahead and reuse it.

 - Install your air filter and reattach the filter housing cover.